mohamedmahmoud345/Task_Management_Api/README.md

 ## 📧 Contact

-For any questions or support, please contact: support@taskmanagement.com
+For any questions or support, please contact: mohamed987456mm20@gmail.com

----

-**Note**: Remember to update the JWT secret key in production and never commit sensitive configuration to version control.
-Use environment variables or Azure Key Vault for production deployments.